Crabgrass Life Cycle

 Of all lawn weeds, crabgrass is the most common and bothersome.
 Crabgrass is probably the only weed that everyone hates!
 Even though it is a grass, crabgrass doesn’t blend in with lawn grasses in color, habit or texture and can be so aggressive that it out competes the good turf grass.
 Understanding the life cycle of crabgrass will help you deal with it more effectively.

 What is crabgrass and how does it get in my lawn?

-Crabgrasss is an annual grassy weed with broad blades, rough texture and a lighter green color.
+Crabgrass is an annual grassy weed with broad blades, rough texture and a lighter green color.
 Germinating from seed each spring when soil temps reach 50° to 55°F, crabgrass plants mature and produce seeds.
-The crabgrass plant is killed by frost in late autumn, leaving behind seed and a bare spot for the crabgrass to germinate the following spring.
-The cycle continues, weed seeds carry in the wind, move by rainfall and settle into bare spots ready to mulitply in warmer weather.
+The crabgrass plant is killed by frost in late autumn, leaving behind seed and a bare spot for the weeds to germinate the following spring.
+The cycle continues, weed seeds carry in the wind, move by rainfall and settle into bare spots ready to multiply in warmer weather.

 What does crabgrass look like?

 Crabgrass is a low growing weed with lots of stems that form flat clumps.
 Clumps spread out and root along the stems at joints.
 The blades are coarse, pointed and short.
 As crabgrass matures, they send up branched seed heads that have thousands of crabgrass seeds.
 Looking out over your yard, crabgrass shows up as patches of much lighter green than the rest of your turf lawn.

 What is the best way to kill crabgrass?